November 17, 2023

 For children and young people, feeling a valued part of a school community gives a sense of belonging.
 Schools that are working hard to build inclusive school communities where all students feel they can participate – none are marginalised – are protecting the mental health of their pupils.

+There are many other risk factors associated with lock-down that have impacted on young people's mental health.
 Some young people will have been experiencing difficulties at home resulting from financial and other pressures on their family and the additional stress these bring.
 Some young people will have been witness to domestic abuse and some will have been victims of abuse themselves.
 School is a way for young people to escape unhappy homes, but this escape route was taken away and for some, the worry that schools may shut again at any time could be overwhelming.

 Never before has there been a time when the mental health of young people has been more important to look after, if we are to reduce the risk of mental illness in young people now and in adulthood.